Ircama/osm-carto-tutorials/pages/20_kosmtik-ubuntu-setup.md

 A PostGIS database is needed and can be installed locally (suggested) or remotely (might be slow, depending on the network).

-The here described installation procedure drives you to set-up Kosmtik with Ubuntu.

 {% include_relative _includes/update-ubuntu.md %}

 The following subfolders will be created: